metareflection/www-research/README.md

-# metareflection.club
+# Research at the metareflection lab

-The [metareflection.club](https://metareflection.club) researches all aspects of static and dynamic reflection, programs / processes manipulating programs / processes.
+The metareflection lab researches all aspects of static and dynamic reflection, programs / processes manipulating programs / processes.

 ## Research Projects